 The act permits citizens-initiated referendums (CIR) to be held on questions that receive, via signed petitions, the support of at least 10% of registered electors in a 12-month period.
 This is a very high hurdle.
-During the 2011 general election, for example, there were just over three million enrolled electors in New Zealand, requiring any future CIR to gain the signed support of more than 300,000 people.
-What is more, by law the organisers of a CIR petition are permitted to spend no more than $50,000 promoting their petition and gathering signatures.
+More than 3.5 million people were enrolled to vote in 2017, requiring a CIR during the subsequent term of Parliament to gain the signed support of more than 350,000 people.
+What is more, by law the organisers of a CIR petition can spend no more than $50,000 promoting their petition and gathering signatures.

 Direct democracy or populism?

-From 1994 until 2013 only five questions received enough support for a citizens-initiated referendum to be held.
+From 1994 until 2013 only five questions received enough support to trigger a citizens-initiated referendum.
 All were about highly emotive, populist topics:

 - maintaining ‘the number of professional firefighters employed full time in New Zealand’